 The Liquid Order Plaza, adjacent to the Monteith Research Center on Centennial Campus, was designed by artist Jun Kaneko.

-A groundbreaking ceremony was held for the new Raleigh Entertainment and Sports Arena, located next to Carter-Finley Stadium, which was being built as the new home of NC State Men's Basketball and the NHL's Carolina Hurricanes.
-This became the RBC Center and, later, the PNC Arena.
+A groundbreaking ceremony was held for the new Raleigh Entertainment and Sports Arena, located next to Carter-Finley Stadium, which was being built as the new home of NC State nen's basketball and the NHL's Carolina Hurricanes.
+This became the RBC Center and later PNC Arena.

-The Student Health Center building houses medical clinics, health education, mental health services and disability services.
+The Student Health Center building housed medical clinics, health education, mental health services and disability services.

 Development of the North Shore condomium community began.

-The NC State Men's Basketball team beats Georgia, 67-63, in their first game at the PNC Arena (formerly the RBC Center).
+The NC State men's basketball team beat Georgia, 67-63, in their first game at the PNC Arena (formerly known as the Entertainment and Sports Arena and the RBC Center).

 North Carolina voters approved the Higher Education Facilities Financing Act.
-NC State's portion of the bond package (more than $468 million) resulted in four dozen construction projects on campus, including new classrooms and laboratories, as well as major renovations of many older buildings.
+NC State's portion of the bond package, more than $468 million, funded four dozen construction projects on campus, including new classrooms and laboratories, as well as major renovations of older buildings.

-After construction had begun in 1997, the Centennial Magnet Middle School opened in Aug.
-2000.
+After construction began in 1997, the Centennial Magnet Middle School opened in August 2000.

 The Hill of Beans coffee bar opened in the D. H. Hill Jr. Library.

 Originally known as the Flex Building, the Varsity Research Building served as swing space during a ten year construction campaign.
-It now houses various research units.
+It later housed various research units.

-The Fox Science Teaching Laboratory opens, making new undergraduate chemistry lab facilities to students.
+The Fox Science Teaching Laboratory opened as a new undergraduate chemistry lab facility for students.

 This building was funded through the Bonds for Education program.

-Wolf Village Housing Complex provides housing for upperclassmen on campus
+Wolf Village Housing Complex provided housing for upperclassmen on campus.

 The Joyner Visitor Center was named for E. Carroll Joyner, an alumnus and honorary degree recipient.
-He also received the Watauga medal and was director of the NC State Foundation.
-The center was founded for prospective students and their families, as well as other visitors.
+He received the Watauga medal and was director of the NC State Foundation, which was founded for prospective students and their families, as well as other visitors.

 The Engineering Graduate Research Center was renamed after Larry Monteith, chancellor of NC State from 1989 to 1998.